 Choosing a Runtime

-xript provides four runtime implementations that all conform to the same specification.
-A script written for one runtime works identically on the others — the manifest schema, capability model, and security guarantees are shared across all of them.
+xript ships four runtime implementations, all conforming to the same specification.
+A script written for one runs identically on the others; the manifest schema, capability model, and security guarantees are shared across every one of them.

 Runtime Comparison